fntz/sirius/Readme.md

 + Template free — you may use any template engine or use any at all
 + MVC style
-+ MVVM binding (view to view, model to view, view to model, object property to view)
++ MVVM binding (view to view, model to view, view to model, etc)
 + Build-in Collections
 + Build-in Validators
 + Simple for customization